 Between 2000 and 2003, Constantine, serving as Oversight Commissioner for reform of the Police Service of Northern Ireland, played a major role in ending more than three decades of terrorist violence in the British Isles by giving the people of the province a police service that is committed to the highest legal and ethical principles, excellence in professionalism and the philosophy of community policing.
+Though "The Troubles" of Northern Ireland were political and sectarian at heart, it is well known that the factions involved supported their activities through a variety of criminal enterprises - enterprises that continue in the years since the era of violence subsided.
 This is a remarkable achievement and it stands as a model of what needs to be achieved in many areas of the globe that do not have so trusted an institution to maintain public order.

 This unique and internationally acknowledged legacy of pioneering achievement is an asset of considerable but unrealized value for purposes of developing a privately-funded and ultimately self-sustaining endowment to support research, development, training and education in the struggle against transnational organized crime and terrorism.
+What is needed to realize this goal is a one-time infusion of funding by the state to open an office and launch an endowment campaign.

-The Constantine Institute proposed for the SUNY system by the Amedore/Fahy bill will marshal the intellectual resources of our great public university system and serve as a focal point for research and deliberation on the control of transnational organized crime and terrorism.
+The Constantine Institute proposed for the SUNY system bill will marshal the intellectual resources of our great public university system and serve as a focal point for research and deliberation on the control of transnational organized crime and terrorism.
 Modeled on the prestigious Nathanson Centre for Transnational Human Rights, Crime and Security established in 1997 at York University in Toronto (http://nathanson.osgoode.yorku.ca/), the institute will sponsor a diverse research program that will reflect a balance among the issues relating to legal, operational, social, political, and economic aspects of responding to these threats.
 It will organize conferences and symposia that will bring together the best minds among academics, law enforcement professionals, the military services, the intelligence community, lawmakers, the diplomatic corps and the business and financial sectors to develop strategies, tactics, relationships and legal and diplomatic frameworks for more effective international cooperation.

 Since its inception in 1987, the Lt.
 Col. Henry F. Williams Homicide Investigation Seminar hosted by the New York State Police has brought together thousands of what have become known as Williams Associates, a powerful network of professional colleagues from all over America and a growing number of foreign nations.
-We envision an even more capable global network of Constantine Fellows composed of alumni of our future series of annual conferences on transnational organized crime and global terrorism.
+We envision an even more expansive global network of Constantine Fellows composed of alumni of our future series of annual conferences on transnational organized crime and global terrorism.